RudeRider/batch-cropper-app/README.md

 Solid Color Fill: Apply a solid background color to areas outside the original image boundary (useful when cropping a landscape photo to a portrait ratio).

-Fixed Output Resolution: Optionally define an exact width and height in pixels for the final image output.
+Fixed Output Resolution: Select from preset pixel sizes (like 1080×1920) or define a custom width and height for the final output.

 Download Options: